Ruth Acuff: Career

 In addition, she is a backup singer and guitarist on a Missouri-based Pink Floyd tribute band called Interstellar Overdrive, and tours and collaborates with pianist Merry Ellen Kirk.

 Ruth Acuff (Harp group)

 Ruth began performing with a lever harp in 2010, going to a Lyon & Healey pedal harp in 2014.
 She has nicknamed the harp "Haru."
 She performs original work and does both acoustic and electric performances.

 The Royal Furs

 The Royal Furs perform primarily original psychedelic rock music, as well as a few cover versions of popular psychedelic 60's era songs.
 She sings and plays theremin for this band.

 Former Bands

 From 2008 to 2010 Her and Jeff Mueller performed in a folk band called Rutherford.

-Music style
+Musical style

 Her 2013 album, This is the Dream, performed as harpist, was classified as "Indie-folk" with "echoes of Americana...as well as traces of an earthier form of chamber music."
 The Royal Furs has been described as "...pure 1990s Alternative Nation."